 - Feeding the animals 1-2x/day (animals have included: dogs, cats, fish, chickens, sheep, horses, cows, doves)

 - Take the dog for a walk 1-2x a day

 - Cleaning poo from the yard or cleaning the litter boxes

 - Continued dog training

 - Pool/Spa maintenance

-Most of my house sits have been shorter than 3 weeks, so things like mowing the lawn or doing intense gardening have been put on hold during my time there.
+Most of my house sits have been 3-4 weeks, so things like mowing the lawn or doing intense gardening have been put on hold during my time there.

 Also, as a solo sitter I’ve made sure that the houses I commit to don’t have too many responsibilities and required work for a single individual.

 Depending on your qualifications or skill sets you may find unique house sits that apply to your interests.
 These could include more resort style houses with B&B guests, completely off-grid homes or houses with greenhouses.
 I even know a house sitter who agreed to look after a baby Kangaroo that needed to be bottle fed every 2 hours!

 Whatever kind of home you have or house sitter you are, there are options out there for you!